PDA-UR/mdpubs/README.md

 Pandoc-based toolchain and templates for writing scientific papers in [Markdown](https://daringfireball.net/projects/markdown/)
 Currently with a heavy focus on ACM publications.

-NOTICE: Due to an upgrade to Pandoc 2.19, there are some rendering problems.
+**NOTICE:** There are still some rendering problems.
 I'll try to fix them as soon as possible.
+See *Limitations* section below.

 ## What is this?